 Clearcover is a new auto insurance company that provides impressively low rates—32% cheaper than other insurers, on average—to its customers.
-Right now, the company only offers insurance to California drivers and sells policies exclusively online.
+Right now, the company only offers insurance to California and Illinois drivers, and sells policies exclusively online.

 Clearcover Insurance: Our Thoughts

 The most compelling thing about Clearcover is its extremely affordable auto insurance quotes.
 It offered great prices across the board to California drivers—about a third lower than the average rates we found among competitors.
 And this alone makes it worth considering for most drivers who are eligible.

 If your car is being repaired, Clearcover will give you money to use as you see fit to get around — you aren't limited to renting a car.
 There's also ample information throughout the process of getting a quote, which makes it simple for you to understand what coverage you may need.

 Clearcover uses AI to make suggestions for the right level of insurance to buy.
 However, we recommend that drivers make their own informed decisions about how much coverage they need and not depend solely on Clearcover's recommendation.

 The company provides online quotes, and it has smartphone app, both of which are easy to use.
 Unfortunately, the process is a little disjointed: Many important activities related to your car insurance policy can only be done on the website or the app but not both.
 And if you don't have a smartphone, you should not consider Clearcover at all; you won't be able to sign up for a policy without one.

 |Action||Where to do it|